 What Part of Pumpkin Can Tortoise Eat?

-Tortoises can eat all parts, including pumpkin meat, seeds, leaves, and flowers.
+Tortoises can eat all parts of a pumpkin, including the meat, seeds, leaves, and flowers.

-Slice the pumpkin meat into small portions so the tortoise doesn’t risk choking.
-Also, wash all parts of the fruit before offering it so that no dirt, debris, pesticides, or other contaminants affect your tortoise.
+Slice the pumpkin meat into small portions.
+Also, wash all parts of the fruit before offering it so that no dirt, debris, pesticides, or other contaminants affect the tortoise.

-The health benefits of pumpkin meat have been discussed above, but why are the leaves, seeds, and flowers beneficial?
+The benefits of pumpkin meat have been discussed, but why are the leaves, seeds, and flowers beneficial?

-Although they should also be given in moderation, pumpkin leaves are safe for tortoises, even for species that can’t eat fruit.
+Pumpkin greens are safe for tortoises, even species that can’t eat fruit.
 They contain the following:

-Pumpkin flowers come in a funnel shape with either bright orange or yellow colors.
-The coloration should entice tortoises, enabling them to benefit from:
+Pumpkin flowers have a funnel shape with orange or yellow colors.
+The bright color should entice tortoises, enabling them to benefit from the following:

-Pumpkin seeds are rich in protein, so offer them in small amounts.
-That’s especially true for arid tortoise species, like sulcatas, as they’re more prone to issues connected to excess protein.
+Pumpkin seeds are high in protein, so offer them in small amounts.
+That’s especially true for arid tortoise species, like sulcatas, as they’re more prone to metabolic disorders connected to excess protein.

 Is Pumpkin A Natural Dewormer for Tortoises?